topdan/www/living/more-representative-democracy.html.md

 Elections reduce thousands or millions of people into one winner who reigns for multiple years: __the stakes are too high__.

 High stakes drive campaigns into million dollar budgets, which corporations gladly pay in exchange for political clout during the winner's rule.
-The current push to reform campaign finances will not work as long as [the election cycle encourages a systematic, repeatable approach](http://en.wikipedia.org/wiki/Congressional_stagnation_in_the_United_States).
+The current push to reform campaign finances will not work as long as [the election cycle encourages a systematic, repeatable approach to victory](http://en.wikipedia.org/wiki/Congressional_stagnation_in_the_United_States).

 Donations, friendships, future jobs, under-the-table arrangements: __people with money will always to find ways to receive favors from the people with power.__